 We introduce the following notations for all the subsequent proofs.
 For $n\in\N$, let $\Ball_n$ be the set $[-n,n]\subset \Z$.
 Let $F:\az\to\az$ be a cellular automaton.
-In the context of a fixed particle system $(\P,\pi,\phi)$, we introduce the \define{densities of particles} in a configuration $x\in\az$:
+In the context of a fixed particle system $(\P,\pi,\phi)$, the \define{densities of particles} in a configuration $x\in\az$ are defined by:

 the last two definitions applying only if the particle system is coalescent.